crastatelvin/forensic-ai-lab/README.md

 * 📊 **Result Visualization**: View analysis results with visual plots and detailed summaries.
 * 📄 **Report Generation**: Generate and download PDF reports for completed analyses.
 * 🗂️ **Case Management**: Manage cases, track statuses, and view historical analyses.
-* 💬 **Chatbot Integration**: Interact with an AI chatbot for forensic insights and recommendations.
+* 💬 **Chatbot Integration**: Interact with an AI chatbot integrated with LLM for forensic insights and recommendations.

 ---